 Conference calls remain one of the most popular and most powerful communication tools available, and their place as a staple part of most businesses’ communications has been largely unchallenged.
 A big part of this is doubtless the ease of accessibility which they provide.
 You don’t need WiFi, you don’t need a camera or any other specialist technology, you don’t even need to be in any specific location – all you need is a telephone, be it landline or handheld.
 But what you do need is to avoid common conference call mistakes!

-Because of this, teleconferences have been firmly established outside of the traditional business setting, too.
-They have proven to be useful to teachers and tutors, sportspeople and their coaches, music bands and their fans.
-Human beings are essentially social creatures, and communication is crucial across the board, for almost every endeavour.
-Even if it’s just keeping in touch with that aunt that moved to Australia or being up to date of family developments before the next big holiday.
+Because of its usefulness and convenience, teleconferences have been firmly established outside of the traditional business setting, too.
+They have proven to be useful to teachers and tutors, to sportspeople and their coaches, and to music bands and their fans.
+We know how important communication is, in every facet of life.
+Even if it’s just keeping in touch with that aunt who moved to Australia or catching up on any family developments before the next big holiday.

 - Not using a free conference call service.

 There are your eleven most common conference call mistakes!
 Now, let’s go into further detail…

 Because voice conferences can feel so much like having a normal conversation, and because they are often scheduled to recur weekly or monthly with the same group, you might feel like being a little spontaneous and try to let the discussion flow naturally.
 Unfortunately, this would qualify as a key conference call mistake.

 Instead, you should always write up a detailed agenda of exactly what you want to discuss and achieve during the teleconference.
 Try to be specific about in what order topics will come up, and how long should be spent on each.
 Most importantly: don’t forget to share it around well in advance of the call.

 Not keeping to the talking points in your agenda